 Thus, Solomon wrote that “Love is strong as death” (Song of Songs 8:6).
 How is love like death?
 Just as death purifies the soul from the body’s physical wants, so too, a truly intense love for God will overwhelm any other form of desire.

-All actions that we perform during our lifetime make a deep impression on our soul.
-The soul is influenced not only by our ultimate goals, but also by the intermediate actions we take to achieve those goals.
+All actions that we perform during our lifetime make a deep impression on our souls.
+The soul is influenced not only by our ultimate goals but also by the intermediate actions we take to achieve those goals.
 Sometimes, these actions are themselves worthy means for attaining our goals, and their impact on the soul is a positive one.

 Abraham, Isaac, and Jacob are called the Avot (forefathers), since the main objective of their lives was to father a holy nation.

 Abraham and Isaac’s efforts towards this goal included using means that needed to be relinquished once the objective is attained — i.e., they bore and raised Ishmael and Esau.
 Even though these offspring contested the true goal of the Avot, they were needed in order to accomplish their overall aim.
 Therefore, the Torah uses the word mitah to describe Abraham and Isaac’s death.
 It was necessary to purge the influence of fathering and raising these non-Jewish nations on their souls, since this occupation conflicted with their soul’s inner mission.